 Some of the most common viruses are the common cold, stomach flu, and bronchitis.

-Depending on the virus and the health of the host, the most common viruses only last around seven to ten days.
+Depending on the virus and the health of the host, the most common viruses only last around seven to 10 days.

 There is really only one treatment for most virus symptoms: The body’s immune system must fight off a virus.